frederic-perez/AmE-dictionary/data/idioms.md

 __one step at a time__
 __one too many__ :two::hammer: _We drank one too many._
 __one way or another__ :four::hammer: _If I fail then it will cost me my head one way or another._
+__one way or the other__
 __one-hit wonder__ A musician or band that only has one successful song during their music career. _I’m surprised that band was a one-hit wonder.
 I enjoyed several songs on their album, but only the one big single ever got radio play._
 __one-horse town__ A very small and unremarkable town that is typically regarded as dull or boring. _I can’t wait to graduate high school and get out of this boring, one-horse town!_
 __one-liner__ _informal_ A very short, witty joke, remark, or riposte.
 __one-night stand__ A sexual relationship that lasts for only one night.
 It’s a play on words, because a nightstand is a small low bedside table, typically having drawers.
 __one-of-a-kind__ :three::hammer: _One-of-a-kind experience._
-__one-off__ :three::hammer:
+__one-off__ :four::hammer:
 __one-on-one__ :three::hammer:
+__one-stop shop__ A physical or online location at which one can obtain everything one needs or wants all at once.
 __one-trick pony__ _n_ A person or thing considered as being limited to only one single talent, capability, quality, etc.
-__one-up (someone)__ :three: To make a point of outdoing, outperforming, outclassing, etc., someone. _I hate telling stories around Jack because he always tries to one-up you with some fabulous anecdote of his own._
+__one-up (someone)__ :four: To make a point of outdoing, outperforming, outclassing, etc., someone. _I hate telling stories around Jack because he always tries to one-up you with some fabulous anecdote of his own._
 __one’s other half__ :two::hammer:
 __only fair__ The right thing. _It’s only fair to tell him the truth._
 __oodles__ :dart::two: _slang_ A lot; a large amount or volume. _I’ll have oodles of time during my retirement, so I’m planning on taking up a hobby._